nancyalaswad90/nancyalaswad90/README.md

 > Her aim is to [gain knowledge and experience](https://docs.google.com/document/d/15LPAd65IhZRtEVueTB9dthL4VfUlsZ7c/edit) to **merge computer science with life vital aspects** then share the advantages with others.
-Also, she works with `Udacity` as [Mentor, Reviewer, and Data Analyst Session Lead](https://github.com/nancyalaswad90/My-Career-Progress-as-Mentor-in-Udacity) to support the learners in their studying journey.
+Also, she works with `Udacity` as [Mentor, Reviewer, and Data Analyst Session Lead](https://github.com/nancyalaswad90/My-Career-Progress-as-Mentor-in-Udacity) to support the learners their journeys in **`data science`**

 .